 Why you might have it

-This is often the only certain way of finding out what's wrong, because mesothelioma can be difficult to diagnose.
-Other tests might not show whether the problem is mesothelioma or a different type of lung problem.
+This is often the only certain way of finding out what's wrong because mesothelioma can be difficult to diagnose.
+Other tests might not show whether you have mesothelioma or a different type of lung condition.

 You might have this small operation under a general anaesthetic, or with a local anaesthetic and a medicine to make you drowsy (sedation).